andrewwestenskow/morning-reviews/week1/javascript-1.md

 ## REVIEW

 Give them [this](https://repl.it/@awestenskow/javascript-1-review) repo.
 Give them 15 minutes to work as far as they can and then go through it together.
 Answer any questions along the way.

+If that repl is no longer available, it is identical to the `javascript-1` file in this repo.